Sampada2510/test-automation-lab/README.md

 - Always prints a message indicating the test has finished

 ---

+# File Upload Automation with Playwright and Node.js

+This project demonstrates **automated file upload testing** using **Playwright**.
+The script navigates to a sample file upload page, uploads a file, and verifies if the upload was successful.

+## Project Overview

+This project automates the process of uploading a file on the **"The Internet"** website ([https://the-internet.herokuapp.com/upload](https://the-internet.herokuapp.com/upload)) using Playwright, a powerful tool for browser automation.

+### What the script does:
+1. Launches a Chromium browser in **headed mode** (visible browser).
+2. Navigates to the **upload page**.
+3. Uploads a file (`testFile.txt`).
+4. Submits the form and verifies the success message and the uploaded file.
+5. Waits for **2 seconds** before closing the browser to allow observation of the process.

+### Technologies Used:
+- **Playwright** for browser automation.
+- **Node.js** and **npm** for environment setup.

+---

+# Download File Automation with Playwright and Node.js

+This project demonstrates **automated file download testing** using **Playwright**.
+The script navigates to a file download page, downloads a file, and verifies the download process.

+## What the Script Does

+1. **Launches the Chromium browser** in headed mode (visible browser).
+2. **Navigates to the file download page** on [The Internet](https://the-internet.herokuapp.com/download).
+3. **Listens for the download event** triggered by clicking the file link.
+4. **Downloads the file** (`logback.xml`) to a specified local directory (`downloads`).
+5. **Waits for 5 seconds** to ensure the download process completes.
+6. **Logs the download path** to the console.
+7. **Closes the browser** after the download is complete.

+## Installation Instructions

+To get started with this project, follow the steps below:

+Install Node.js and npm

+Make sure you have **Node.js** and **npm** installed.
+You can download them from [https://nodejs.org/](https://nodejs.org/).

+To verify installation:
+node -v
+npm -v

+If Node.js and npm are installed but you still see the error, the PATH may not be set correctly.

+To install playwright:
+npm install playwright
+npm install @playwright/test

+To run the test: npx playwright test upload_file_test.js

+## Add a Test File

+Ensure that you have a file named testFile.txt in the same directory as your script or modify the path to match your file location.

 ## Let's Connect
 Feel free to explore my projects and reach out for collaboration!